Execute one or more child processes.

 The variable named will be set with the contents of the standard output and standard error pipes, respectively.
 If the same variable is named for both pipes their output will be merged in the order produced.

-The standard output or standard error results will be quietly ignored.
+The standard output or standard error will not be exclusively redirected to the specified variables.

 New in version 3.15.